gqmaguirejr/bibutils_6.2_for_DiVA/README.md

 Note that there are two major reasons for the changes:
-* changes to handle elements of the MODS file that are used in DiVA but not previously handled by modsin (including a number of additional MARC roles) - for further documentation see Kungliga biblioteket/National Library of Sweden, "[SwePub MODS metadata format specification](http://www.kb.se/dokument/SwePub/v.-2.6-SwePub_MODS_Final_version_2015_09_10.pdf)", Version 2.6, Datum/Date: 2015-09-10, Dnr/Reference no: 1.4.1-2015-822; details of the DiVA records can be found at Stefan Andersson, [Formatspecifikation](https://wiki.epc.ub.uu.se/display/divainfo/Formatspecifikation), last modified by Marie Sörensen on Apr 09, 2018.
+* changes to handle elements of the MODS file that are used in DiVA but not previously handled by modsin (including a number of additional MARC roles) - for further documentation see:
+**  Kungliga biblioteket/National Library of Sweden, "[SwePub MODS metadata format specification](http://www.kb.se/dokument/SwePub/v.-2.6-SwePub_MODS_Final_version_2015_09_10.pdf)", Version 2.6, Datum/Date: 2015-09-10, Dnr/Reference no: 1.4.1-2015-822;
+** details of the DiVA records can be found at Stefan Andersson, [Formatspecifikation](https://wiki.epc.ub.uu.se/display/divainfo/Formatspecifikation), last modified by Marie Sörensen on Apr 09, 2018.
+** U. S. Library of Congress, MARC Code List for Relators: [Term Sequence](https://www.loc.gov/marc/relators/relaterm.html)

 * changes to enable both modsin and bibtexo to produce output in the user's choice of English or Swedish (as the DiVA records frequently have abstracts